Cvetanka/Data-Crunching/CodeBook.md

 # List of variables used in this script#

-Here are presented the names and types of the variables used in this script.
+This document contains the names and types of the variables used in this script.
 The names of the files with raw data used as an input in the analysis as well as complete work-flow are given in README file.

 Activity_Labels  - List (Corresponds to activity_labels.txt.
 Names of the activities as described in README.md) dim(6 x 2)